collabnix/ecstats/README.md

-How to use ecstats for AWS Elasticache
+# How to use ecstats for AWS Elasticache
 =====

-# Pre-requisite
+## Pre-requisite

-- Install Docker Desktop for Mac via https://hub.docker.com/editions/community/docker-ce-desktop-mac
+- Install Docker Desktop for Mac via https://hub.docker.com/editions/community/docker-ce-desktop-mac(if you are using Macbook)

 ```